Infinite metacyclic subgroups of the mapping class group

 Let $F$ be a product of positive (left-handed) Dehn twists about the curves in $A$ and negative Dehn twists about the curves in $B$, where each Dehn twist is taken exactly once.
-We observe that for each curve $a\in A$, there exists a unique curve $b\in B$ such that $\{a,b\}$ bounds a subsurface of $S_g$ and vice-versa.
+We observe that for each curve $a\in A$, there exist a unique curve $b\in B$ such that $\{a,b\}$ bounds a subsurface of $S_g$ and vice-versa.
 Since $A \cup B$ fills $S_g$, by Theorem \ref{thm:penner}, $F$ is a pseudo-Anosov.
-Thus, it follows that $F\in \mathcal{I}(S_g)$.
-Let $G$ be the hyperelliptic involution shown in the figure.
+It can be seen that $F\in \mathcal{I}(S_g)$.
+Let $G$ be the hyperelliptic involution shown in Figure \ref{fig:pa_tg_2}.
 Since $G$ exchanges multicurves $A$ and $B$, we have $G^{-1}FG=F^{-1}$.
 Hence, $\langle F,G\rangle <\map(S_g)[2]$ is isomorphic to $\Z\rtimes_{-1} \Z_2$. \end{exmp}